Prohibition in Canada: First Nations

+PEI first to adopt prohibition

+Prince Edward Island implemented prohibition as early as 1901.
+Prince Edward Island finally repealed prohibition in 1948.

-Provincial and federal prohibition
+Provincial and federal prohibition during and after the First World War

-In 1900–1919, one province after another went "dry."
-In March 1918 the federal government as a war measure made it illegal to manufacture "intoxicating" drinks.
+During the First World War more provinces joined PEI in having prohibition.
 Most of the provinces enacted prohibition during the First World War, and opted to extend the ban on alcohol following the end of the war.
-Between 1878 and 1928 about 75% of Canadian breweries had closed.
-Notable extremes were Prince Edward Island which implemented prohibition as early as 1901, and Quebec which adopted prohibition in 1919 but quickly repealed it after intense public pressure.
+Provinces held referendums on the issue.
+Quebec was unusual in that it adopted prohibition in 1919 and quickly repealed it due to intense public pressure.

 The First World War was an important factor in the success of prohibition efforts in Canada at the beginning of the 20th century.
 Many believed that prohibition would create a Canadian society worthy of the sacrifices of soldiers overseas.
 The argument was also raised that prohibition would benefit the war effort since it would prevent waste and inefficiency.
 Some also considered the barroom a place where "foreigners" congregated and "plotted" against the British Empire, and therefore the war effort.
 As former opponents of prohibition became silenced, lest they be judged as unpatriotic, provinces began to implement prohibition.